nzzdev/Q-table/README.md

 - The `span`-element has the dataset `data-annotation` and the value `cell.footnote.value` applied to it
 - With the `::after` pseudo element, the dataset `data-annotation` will then be applied after the value
 - For the sources of the annotations the `footnotes` array applied to the `context` will be looped and displayed in the footer
+- If the option `colorColumn` is selected, the footnote will be dispalyed in a seperate element and the color of the footnote will be set to `opacity: 0.65`

 [to the top](#table-of-contents)
 ### Options